jsa91/kwh_display/README.md

 As of now, it is not possible to adjust the offset price according to power tariffs.
 Hopefully, this feature will be added in the future.

 For maintenance and debugging a WebREPL server can be accessible at ```http://<device-ip>:8266/``` with password ```webrepl```.
 To conserve memory this server is disabled by default but can be enabled in ```boot.py``` file.

+If there arises a need to change the WiFi SSID and password in the config file, it's recommended to reflash the device firmware and then make changes.